Penny13692018/Solve9kwCaptcha/README.md

 # Solve9kwCaptcha 被蟲賺點數app [![bitHound Score][bithound-img]][bithound-url]

-Changes in Version 1.2.6
+Changes in Version 1.2.8
 Available for solving reCaptcha
 Removed redundant settings such as audio for reCaptcha (not available for mobile), standard reset.
 Files changed--changed contents:
-index.html--Statements about reCaptcha, change links to Comforterworm website by using inappbrowser. settings.html--Statements about reCaptcha.
+index.html--Statements about reCaptcha, change links to Comforterworm website by using inappbrowser, and add Privacy Policy. settings.html--Statements about reCaptcha.
 Audio choice and standard setting choice are removed. solve-captcha.html--Refer inappbrowser.js code to show reCaptcha. tutor-2001325991259452341665289.html--Statements about help needed by Comforterworm.